-South Africa is a beautiful place indeed.
-It is famous for its high production of platinum and diamond, two of my most favored metals.
-I’ve explored so much about South Africa on the internet and would want to visit this amazing place at least once in my life.
-But unfortunately, it is said that South Africa has a pretty high rate of crime.
-Why is that?
-Well, all the answers lie in its history.
-Not many people know.
-So, here, I’ve got for you some fantastic 21 books about South African history that’ll help you know more about South African past society and culture.
+South Africa is a beautiful place indeed famous for its high production of platinum and diamond.
+I’ve explored so much about South Africa on the internet and would want to visit this amazing place at least once in my life however, it also has a pretty high rate of crime.
+All the reasons for crime lie in its history.
+So, here, I’ve got for you some fantastic 21 books about South African history that’ll help you know more about its society and culture.

 South African history is pretty vast and diverse, yet so underrated.
 This country has seen several horrors and struggles like Dutch colocalization, British colonialization, slavery, and extreme level of discrimination based on one’s skin color, popularly known as Apartheid.
 Many political leaders like Nelson Mandela, Winnie Madikizela-Mandela, F. W. de Klerk, and even Mahatma Gandhi emerged from this country.
 They brought about many significant changes in the political society in different parts of the world.